 In order to study Infectious Disease Epidemiology as an Area of Research Interest, the student must be accepted into the Epidemiology program.
 The requirements for the SD program are 20 credits above entry-level Epi, 10 credits in biostatistics (a required minor), and 10 credits from any other area.
 The remaining 10 credits provide the student with the option to create their own course load in ID Epi.

-Students pursuing ID Epi as an Area of Research Interest can also enroll in a certificate program known as the Interdisciplinary Concentration in Infectious Diseases Epidemiology (explained below), and are encouraged to do so.
+Students pursuing ID Epi as an Area of Research Interest can also enroll in a certificate program known as the Interdisciplinary Concentration in Infectious Diseases Epidemiology (described below), and are encouraged to do so.
 Course requirements for each area of interest are determined by the degree program to which the student matriculates.
 Click here to view or download the Epi Student Handbook, which provides complete degree program requirements, and the list of recommended courses.

 Interdisciplinary Concentration in Infectious Disease Epidemiology